 The University Emergency Notification System is a communication tool used to notify the campus community about any situation or condition that could threaten the safety of individuals on campus.
 There are three types of messages delivered by the system:

-The Emergency Notification System is designed to have overlapping methods of delivery that includes: Text messages, Twitter, Facebook, emails, network pop-ups, intercoms and outdoor public address system.
+The Emergency Notification System is designed to have overlapping methods of delivery that includes: text messages, X, Facebook, emails, network pop-ups, and the Spartan Safe Mobile Safety App.
 Our goal is to keep you informed and safe.